DFEAGILEDEVOPS/cloud-platform-docs/docs/platform.rst

 .. note::
     The platform is language, framework and cloud agnostic.
-The initial focus on .Net Core and R Shiny for the pilot reflects that we have civil servants using those technologies.
+The initial focus on .Net Core and R Shiny for the pilot reflects that where we have civil servants using those technologies.

 Pilot Aims
 ----------